One of the most common reactions people have when you tell them you will be financially independent at age 33 is: “But.. what will you do?!“.

 - Can see the greater purpose of solving the business problem (e.g. creating workplaces)

-On the contrary, my work is meaningless when I can’t see the purpose of solving the company’s problem, when I do not like the products that they make (e.g. when I did projects within oil & gas) or when the project does not have a greater purpose (e.g. firing people to increase profits for wealthy people).
+On the contrary, my work is meaningless when I can’t see the purpose of solving the company’s problem, when I do not like the products that they make, or when the project does not have a greater purpose.

 Until now, I would say that 75% of the projects that I do have been meaningful, and 25% have been meaningless.
-In the future, I only want to be engaged in meaningful work.
+I know it is impossible for all projects to be 100% meaningful, but in the future, I might increasingly be able to turn down projects that doesn’t fit into that bucket (especially if I’m freelancing).

 I would very much like to be engaged in unpaid, meaningful charity work in the future.